 Coin metaphors always leverage opposing sides.
 A coin has two sides.
 Our response to the “I’m okay; I’m not okay” question has two answers.
 The metaphor seems a good fit.
 In this case, the two sides of the coin (or answers) deal with the issue of control – do you have it, or not?

 On one side of the coin we have control.
-In this case, the vast majority of us will fell at ease due to the fact that we have control over our circumstances.
+In this case, the vast majority of us will feel at ease due to the fact that we have control over our circumstances.
 On the other side of the coin we do not have control.
 But this is not by itself sufficient to change our mood state to concern.
 Here, the key question becomes, “Who?”, has control.
 In the most extreme of circumstances, it may appear that no one has control and you are at risk.
 This can be an extremely stressful situation and in a work environment typically requires strong leadership or even the need for an outside expert in psychology at work.

 Who’s holding the water balloon?